Calculating the Minimum Thickness of Rigid Foam Sheathing

 If you are a masochist, and want to delve deeper into the intricacies of dew-point calculations, you can check out my earlier blog on this topic, Are Dew-Point Calculations Really Necessary?

-For installation details, see How to Install Rigid Foam Sheathing.
+For instructions on installing rigid foam on the exterior side of wall sheathing, see How to Install Rigid Foam Sheathing.

 Last week’s blog: “Solar Versus Superinsulation: A 30-Year-Old Debate.”